sematext/docs/docs/Logs/Logsene-Documentation.md

-For more details on using the Elasticsearch REST API with Logsene, visit the following page: [Index Events via Elasticsearch API](Index-Events-via-Elasticsearch-API.html).
+For more details on using the Elasticsearch REST API with Logsene, visit the following page: [Index Events via Elasticsearch API](Index-Events-via-Elasticsearch-API).
 Note that the API supports both HTTP and HTTPS.
 The HTTPS endpoint would be **https://logsene-receiver.sematext.com:443**